natar-io/Papart-examples/papart-examples/Camera/StrokeDetection/README.md

 # Interface avec angles draggables pour définir la position manuelle des marqueurs

 In this example we want to save a 3D position of a planar object.
+The position is manually set by the user.

 ## Inputs
 First the user enters the real size of the object in the corresponding inputs in the top left hand corner (see bellow).